 AMD Vs. Nvidia (Vs. Intel) GPUs Under $500

-Intel’s Arc A770 is included here for comparison purposes.
-This GPU is significantly cheaper (often under $300) and matches the competition in some games and benchmarks, but is more inconsistent.
+Intel’s Arc B580 is included here for comparison purposes.
+This GPU is significantly cheaper and offers about the same performance as an RTX 3060 Ti.

 Here’s how the currently best graphics cards under $500 perform in UL’s 3DMark Time Spy benchmark compared to a range of other GPUs.